lzhengchun/BraggNN/README.md

 with torch.no_grad():
     pred = model.forward(X_test).cpu().numpy()
 ```
-## refer demo-inference.ipynb for a complete sample code for inference
+## refer to demo-inference.ipynb for a complete sample code for inference
-demo-inference.ipynb
+demo-inference.ipynb has complete piece of code for inference

 # Retrain